-Ash Creek Bridge Independence, Oregon
+Ash Creek (F Street) Bridge Independence, Oregon

 Modern Bridge Replacement, Improved Transportation Infrastructure